 What is berberine?

-Berberine is a bioactive compound that can be extracted from several different plants, including a group of shrubs called berberis.
-A yellow colored alkaloid, berberine is used to treat diabetes, high levels of cholesterol and triglycerides in the blood (hyperlipidemia), high blood pressure, inflammation, obesity, and PCOS.
+Berberine is a bioactive compound that can be taken from several different plants.
+This includes a group of shrubs called berberis.
+Berberine is a yellow-colored alkaloid that is used to treat diabetes.
+It also treats high levels of cholesterol, and triglycerides in the blood (hyperlipidemia).
+It treats high blood pressure, inflammation, obesity, and PCOS too.

 Like metformin, berberine affects adenosine monophosphate kinase (AMPK), the enzyme that controls cell energy production.